 Before the middle of the 19th century Stowuplanders crossed the River Gipping to worship in this church which stood on the Stowmarket side of the river.
 A place of worship on this site dates back to at least 1254 or even to before the Domesday records.

-In 1843 Holy Trinity, was built in Stowupland.
-There have been questions as to whether Stowupland had its own church before this, in a way they did but it was not in Stowupland.
-For a time there were 2 separate buildings within Stowmarket’s churchyard but for many centuries the parish church was shared by the people of Stowupland and Stowmarket.
+There have been questions as to whether Stowupland had its own church, in a way they did but it was not in Stowupland.
+For a time there were 2 separate buildings within Stowmarket’s churchyard then for many centuries the church of St Peters and St Marys was shared by the people of Stowupland and Stowmarket.
+Then in 1843 Holy Trinity was built.

-Documents suggest an 11th century church on this site was dedicated to St Peter or to St Peter and St Paul.
-In the 15th century records suggest that a church dedicated to St Mary was rebuilt adjacent to the older church.
+Documents suggest an 11th century church on or near this site was dedicated to St Peter or to St Peter and St Paul.
+In the 15th century records suggest that a church dedicated to St Mary was rebuilt adjacent to the older church (possibly to the SE of the present church).
 When this church was demolished in the 16th century the remaining building assumed the name St Peter and St Mary.

 Wikipedia tells us “The Domesday Book indicates a population of 650 for Thorney (Thorney Island) – the original name for Stowmarket, and refers to a “mother church”, “a chapel” and “a market”.
 It is likely that the mother church was an Anglo Saxon Minster church, with several clergy.
 This notion is supported by the large endowment of glebeland, 120 acres (49 ha), which supported the clergy.
 The Domesday book also mentions “the church at Stow” in the entry for nearby Onehouse.[1]